thewhitetulip/commands/README.md

 This package contains the commands which Lime will use.
 A command is anything that peforms some action in the editor(like move lines, save file, open file etc).

-Lime is designed with the goal of having a clear frontend and backend separation to allow and hopefully simplify the creation of multiple frontend versions.

-The Lime Architecture is simple:
-1. `backend`: Contain all the code that defines the text editor.
-The Windows, Folders, Files etc.
-2. `front end`: The UI part which will import the backend.
-When you click on any menu item, the _command_ for that item will be executed via the _Run_ method which you declare.
-The menubar, the Editor where we will type text into etc
-3. `commands`: Utilities which will execute whenever you interact with the UI.

 ##Brief overview of Commands

 You first build a type of the command which you are writing.